Understanding HTML as a Beginner

 What is HTML?

-Founded in the late 1980s by physicist Tim Berners-Lee, HTML is the language used to create web pages and applications.
+HTML is the language used to create web pages and applications and was founded in the late 1980s by physicist Tim Berners-Lee.
 The term "HTML" stands for Hyper Text Markup Language.

 "Hypertext" in HTML means text within a text.
 It is a way of linking two or more web pages in an HTML document.
 When you click on a link in HTML, this redirects you to a new page referenced by that link.
 Think of hypertexts in HTML as hyperlinks in content/articles.
-And just as hyperlinks redirect you to other parts of the page or another content, hypertext in HTML redirects you to a new webpage.
+Just as hyperlinks redirect you to other parts of the page or another content, hypertext redirects you to a new webpage.

 Moving on, Markup language is a distinct computer language that defines the layout of content or text using specific syntax and formatting.
 These syntaxes are not displayed on the web page rather they work behind the scenes to create meaningful text on a web page.
 With Markup Language, you can easily convert text to images, lists, links, and tables.